Olathe Public Schools 21st Century Academies

 When should a student apply for a 21st Century academy?

 Application for enrollment in a four-year academy begins in the fall of 8th grade for students entering their freshman year of high school the following year.
-The application window opens the day after the 8th Grade Career Expo in late October and closes the Friday before winter break.
-Applicants are interviewed in January and notifications are sent out at the end of January.
+The application window opens the day after the 8th Grade Career Expo in late October and closes before winter break.
+Applicants are interviewed and notifications are sent out in January.

 If there is the slightest interest, please apply.
 A student can always decline an invitation to an academy in January if they don’t feel it is a good fit.
 If a student does not apply, they don’t have the opportunity to find out more about the academies through the application process.